aykamal2016/UdaConnect/README.md

 * `http://localhost:30000/` - Frontend ReactJS Application

 ### Docker Images
 All docker images are hosted in dockerhub from aykamal/.
-To make changes to the application, build your own Docker image and push it to your own DockerHub repository.
-Replace the existing container registry path with your own.
+Under each module there is a deployment directory that uses github action that build the application into docker container and deploy it to dockerhub registery.

 ![Architecture Diagram](https://github.com/aykamal2016/nd064-c2-message-passing-projects-starter/blob/master/docs/architecture_design.png)

+### Project Directories
+udaconnect/db - Database
+udaconnect/deployment - All deployment yaml files
+udaconnect/docs - All screenshots, required text files for design decisions and yaml files for manually written OpenAPI spec udaconnect/modules - individual microservices that were deployed to kubernetes. udaconnect/scripts - Useful scripts to fill the database with dummy data.